jazzmonger/Leslie-MIDI-Controller/README.md

 # Leslie-MIDI-Controller
-True MIDI speed control for you Leslie.
+True MIDI speed control for your Leslie.

 MIDI interpreter takes output from the Nord (any MIDI KB really) and watches for CC108=45(slow) and CC1008=137 (fast) then pulses a relay to control the speed.
 See my other repository for the footswitch speed controller.
 It could just as easily toggle on/off instead of pulse to directly control a 147.